krisleech/wisper/CONTRIBUTING.md

-Please first check the existing [Issues](https://github.com/krisleech/wisper/issues) and [Pull Requests](https://github.com/krisleech/wisper/pulls) to ensure your issue has not already been discused.
+Please first check the existing [Issues](https://github.com/krisleech/wisper/issues) and [Pull Requests](https://github.com/krisleech/wisper/pulls) to ensure your issue has not already been discussed.

 ## Bugs